Balzabu/NosWatcher/README.md

 # NosWatcher

-NosWatcher is a client-server application for monitoring the execution status of specific processes on clients.
+NosWatcher is a client-server application for monitoring the execution status of specific processes on virtual machines running in headless mode.
 The server collects updates from clients and displays them on a web page.

-🤖 Created for botters who manage hundreds of clients on as many virtual machines 🤖
+🤖 Created for botters who manage hundreds of clients at the same time 🤖

 ![NosWatcher_preview](https://github.com/user-attachments/assets/459ec666-e2fc-4b96-872d-4cd7fe8bdcd7)